 Legal fees and stamp duty

 You can use your CPF OA money to pay stamp duty, legal fees and other administrative charges.
-Your lawyer or the HDB will have you pay them for these charges.
+Your lawyer or HDB will have you pay them for these charges.
 Do note that this is on a reimbursement basis, which means that you will need to have the cash upfront before CPF reimburses you.

 Home Protection Scheme fees